ucf-sttc/navsim/README.md

 * copy `navsim/tools/docker-compose.yml` to `~/exp`

-* Because on our systems, the `exp ` and `unity-envs` reside in `/data/work` and symlinked to home folder, hence this folder also has to be mounted else the symlink wont work in container.
+* Because on our systems, the `exp ` and `unity-envs` reside in `/data` and are symlinked in home folder, hence this `/data` folder also has to be mounted else the symlinks wont work in container.

-  To do that, in line 5 of `~/exp/docker-compose.yml`, change `/work:/work` to `/data/work:/data/work`
+  To do that, in line 5 of `~/exp/docker-compose.yml`, change `/work:/work` to `/data:/data`

 * For sim-pro binary (remove -d after run if you dont want to run it in background):